SLS-BRD: A system-level approach to seeking generalised feedback Nash equilibria: Concluding remarks

 \section{Concluding remarks}

-This work presents the SLS-BRD, an algorithm for generalised feedback Nash equilibrium seeking in $N_P$-players non-cooperative games.
-The method is based on the class of best-response dynamics algorithms for decentralised learning and consists of players updating and announcing a parametrisation of their policies until converging to an equilibrium.
+This work presents the SLS-BRD, an algorithm for generalised feedback Nash equilibrium seeking in $N_P$-player noncooperative games.
+The method is based on the best-response dynamics class of algorithms for Nash equilibrium seeking and consists of players updating and announcing a parametrisation of their policies until converging to a fixed-point.
+Our approach leverages the System Level Synthesis framework to formulate each player's best-response map as the solution to robust finite-horizon optimal control problems.
 Because not updating control actions explicitly, this learning dynamics can be performed alongside the execution of the game.
-Using results from operator theory, we propose that convergence to a Nash equilibrium is geometric if certain conditions are met: Namely, that the best-response maps are contractive operators.
-Our approach leverages the System Level Synthesis framework to formulate each player's best-response map as the solution to robust finite-horizon optimal control problems.
-This framework benefits the SLS-BRD algorithm also by allowing richer information patterns to be enforced directly at the synthesis level.
-After the main theoretical and practical aspects are discussed, the algorithm is demonstrated on an exemplary problems on the decentralised control of multi-agent systems.
+This framework also benefits the SLS-BRD by allowing richer information patterns to be enforced directly at the synthesis level.
+Using results from operator theory, we then established sufficient conditions for this procedure to converge to a generalised feedback Nash equilibrium.
+After the theoretical aspects are discussed, the algorithm is showcased on exemplary problems on the noncooperative control of multi-agent systems.